-Modern, eco-friendly Vermont funeral home
+Modern, eco-friendly soil transformation for Vermont

 Human composting is an environmentally-friendly alternative to cremation and traditional burial, which is also known as soil transformation, body composting, natural organic reduction or terramation.
 Over a 45-day process, a body is gently transformed into nutrient-rich soil.